-How do top eCommerce companies use Facebook ads?
+- How are top eCommerce companies using Facebook ads?

-Let us be clear that the data set we used for our Facebook ads research is a representative sample of Facebook ads being run by top eCommerce companies.
+The data set we used for this report is a representative sample of Facebook ads being run by top U.S.-based eCommerce companies.

 - Headline: the main call-to-action